tawi1/DotsTrafficCity/docs/source/animationbaker.rst

 How To Replace
 """"""""""""""

 	#.
-Drag & drop target character prefab to the scene.
+Drag & drop the target character's `Prefab` into the scene.
 	#.
-Drag & drop `SkinnedMeshRenderer` of the target character from the scene to `Sampling skin` field.
+Drag & drop `SkinnedMeshRenderer` of the target character from the scene into the `Sampling Skin` field.
 	#.
-Drag & drop new animation clip to `New anim` field.
+Drag & drop the new animation clip into the `New anim` field.
 	#.
-Press `Replace` button.
+Press the `Replace` button.

 	.. image:: /images/pedestrian/baker/window/AnimationDataReplaceExample.png
 	`Replace example.`